pananton/busrpc-spec/busrpc.md

 Observable method parameter is created using custom protobuf field option `observable`, defined in the *busrpc.proto* file.
 This option can be applied only if parameter meets the following requirement: it's type is either one of the types allowed for [encodable structure](#structure), or an encodable structure itself.
 Remember, that observable parameters (as described [earlier](#endpoint)) are also added to the call endpoint, which means that implementors may filter calls they want to handle to only those having specific value(s) of the observable parameter(s).

-Consider method `user::send_message` from the example application API.
+Consider method `user::send_message` from the Chat application API.

 ```
 // file ./api/chat/user/send_message/method.proto